 Pounds and pounds of clean-grown, top-shelf bud… five total seeds.
 That’s an incredible track record!

 But as I’ve come to appreciate, finding seeds in your weed doesn’t have to be a bad thing.
 The occasional seed hardly affects how much flower you have to smoke, and with a little effort it has the potential to turn into your very own pot plant.
 Hooray!
 Free weed!

 I still love seedless marijuana.
 It’s just so easy to grind and smoke.
 But now, instead of grumbling on those rare occasions when I find a seed, I get excited.

-Seed Be Gone: Top-Shelf Cannabis Grown With Organic Methods
+Seed Be Gone: Top-Shelf Cannabis Grown With the Best Available Methods

 The plants grown in Karing Kind’s garden are carefully monitored and cared for.
 Male plants are removed prior to pollination, and female plants are nurtured to reduce stress, which limits the occurrence of self-pollinating hermaphroditic plants.

 This all goes to ensure the bud you buy is as potent and dense as possible, with limited stems and almost no seeds.
 And that means more smokeable marijuana.

 Of course, after more than a year without finding even a single seed in my cannabis, I began to rethink my resistance to seedy weed.